 Another deputy observed a footprint in the mud outside of the church kitchen window.
 She, too, saw the footprint on the top of the church's piano.
-When the officers brought the defendant back to the church after he was stopped, she compared the defendant's shoes with the prints and concluded that the impression in the ground and the one on the piano and another near the amplifier were all made by the defendant's shoes.69 are cases where an attempt has been made to present linking evidence regarding an impression in snow that was either preserved or, more commonly, where police testify to a visual match between a snow print and the defendant's footwear.68 A number of articles have been published on the subject of the preservation of shoewear impressions made in snow.69
+When the officers brought the defendant back to the church after he was stopped, she compared the defendant's shoes with the prints and concluded that the impression in the ground and the one on the piano and another near the amplifier were all made by the defendant's shoes.

+Many cases have been reported where mention is made of police having followed footprints or boot prints made in the snow to track a perpetrator.
+Less common are cases where an attempt has been made to present linking evidence regarding an impression in snow that was either preserved or, more commonly, where police testify to a visual match between a snow print and the defendant's footwear.
+A number of articles have been published on the subject of the preservation of shoewear impressions made in snow.